 Motivations for Bullying

 Bullying is often motivated by prejudice, difference or vulnerability, whether actual or perceived.
 For example, a perpetrator may pick on someone because they are adopted, have caring responsibilities or because of the way they look.
-Children Living Away from home are particularly vulnerable to bullying and abuse by their peers (see BSCB guidance on Children Living Away from home).
+Children Living Away from home are particularly vulnerable to bullying and abuse by their peers (see BSCP guidance on Children Living Away from home).
 Bullying may relate to characteristics that are protected under the Equality Act (2010) including disability, race, religion or belief, gender and sexual orientation.

 Consideration should always be given to the underlying reason for the bullying so that prejudices and assumptions can be challenged and addressed appropriately.